From Humble Beginnings

-The oldest cine film they transferred was from 1898!
-It was some 9.5mm film from a train travelling from Barnstaple to Ilfracombe.
+The oldest cine film they transferred was from 1898 of a train travelling from Barnstaple to Ilfracombe.
 The quality wasn’t the best, but you could still see the images.

 In 1995, a man called Reg Blackett, contacted Roger in connection with having some 16mm cine film put on to video.
 As they spoke, Roger learned that Reg was a keen amateur cinematographer, and is his youth, had filmed an awful lot of the history of Plymouth.
 One of the things that Reg had so lovingly recorded was the old Saltash ferry.
 The footage that Reg had was priceless and completely unique, Roger knew he had to do something about it.
 With his son Phil, and this time his father, Gerald, they started work on a script entitled Plymouth’s Historical Ferries & Bridges.